rett-europe/patient-registry/02-OnboardingForm.md

 - Mobile Number (Optional)
 - Country
 - State (Optional, depends on the country)
+- Are you a member of any local Rett Syndrome Association?
 - Relationship to Patient

 ### Patient Information